Data Valuation Without Training of a Model: Introduction

 \section{Introduction}

-Creation of large datasets has driven recent development of deep learning in diverse applications including computer vision \citep{cnn, ViT}, natural language processing \citep{transformer, gpt3} and reinforcement learning \citep{dqn, alphago}.
-To utilize the dataset in a more efficient and effective manner, many recent works have attempted to understand the role of {\it individual} data instances in training and generalization of neural networks.
-As an example, in~\citep{shapley}, a metric to quantify the contribution of each training instance in achieving a high test accuracy was analyzed under the assumption that not only the training data but also the test data is available. \citet{cscore} defined a score to identify irregular examples that need to be memorized during training, in order for the model to accurately predict the class of the example. \citet{carto}, on the other hand, analyzed the characteristics of data instances with respect to their role in out-of-distribution generalizations.
+Creation of large datasets has driven development of deep learning in diverse applications including computer vision \citep{cnn, ViT}, natural language processing \citep{transformer, gpt3} and reinforcement learning \citep{dqn, alphago}.
+To utilize the dataset in a more efficient and effective manner, some recent works have attempted to understand the role of {\it individual} data instances in training and generalization of neural networks.
+In~\citep{shapley}, a metric to quantify the contribution of each training instance in achieving a high test accuracy was analyzed under the assumption that not only the training data but also the test data is available. \citet{cscore} defined a score to identify irregular examples that need to be memorized during training, in order for the model to accurately classify the example.

 All these previous methods for data valuation require {\it actual training} of a model to quantify the role of individual instances at the model.
 Thus, the valuation itself often requires high-computational cost, which may contradict some motivations of data valuation.
-For example, in~\citep{shapley,cscore}, to examine the effect of individual data instances in training, one needs to train a model repeatedly while eliminating each instance or subsets of instances, which requires training of a model at least the number of times proportional to the number of training instances.
-In \citep{carto, forgetting}, on the other hand, training dynamics--the behavior of a model on each instance throughout the training--is analyzed to categorize data instances, which also requires the training of a model with the full dataset.
-When the motivation for data valuation lies in pruning less important examples to save computational cost for training, the previous valuation methods might not be suitable, since they require the training of a model with the full dataset before one can figure out `important' instances and possibly prune the rest of the examples.
+For example, in~\citep{shapley,cscore}, to examine the effect of individual data instances in training, one needs to train a model repeatedly while eliminating each instance or subsets of instances.
+In \citep{carto, forgetting}, on the other hand, training dynamics--the behavior of a model on each instance throughout the training--is analyzed to categorize data instances.
+When the motivation for data valuation lies at finding a subset of data that can approximate the full-dataset training to save the computational cost for training, the previous valuation methods might not be suitable, since they already require the training with the full dataset before one can figure out `important' instances.